 Paul is referring to exhibiting the fruits of the Spirit in our daily walk

-with God.
-The Bible teaches that since we have been chosen of God, we are to
+with God, saying that since we have been chosen of God, we are to

-put on a heart of compassion, kindness, humility and patience; God expects us
+put on a heart of compassion, kindness, humility, gentleness and patience.
+God expects us

-to do this.
-Is it a commandment?
-If we say yes, then we must admit that the
+to do this, so it it a commandment?
+If we say yes, then we must say that the new covenant is

 simply choose not to follow Paul’s advice.
-We are the children of God and
+However, we are the children of God and

-have the Holy Spirit dwelling in us, who gives the desire to please Him, being
+have the Holy Spirit dwelling in us, who gives the desire to please Him.
+Paul

-require any commandments or law to obey God, because obedience is in our
+require any commandments or laws, because he wants to obey God.

 (219c) Sovereignty